-Re-engaging independent talent can save your business both time and money.
+Save time and money for your organization by re-engaging independent talent.
 When independent professionals are satisfied with their client relationship, they are more likely to return to that same client for future work.
 If independent professionals are already a part of your company’s workforce, re-engagement should be top of mind.
 If your organization is just beginning to work with independent talent, re-engagement should be a part of the conversation when building a centralized engagement program.

 Independent professionals build their careers around their expertise and can be found in virtually every sector of the economy from IT, marketing, and healthcare to education and creative services.
 When initially engaging an independent contractor, it is of course important to check references and review past work, but until you have actually worked with that person, it can be hard to anticipate the end product they will produce for your company.

 When you find an independent who produces quality work and is a true expert in what they do, re-engaging that person can help enterprise managers save a significant amount of time spent searching for and engaging another independent professional with similar expertise.

 There’s always a certain amount of time needed to become accustomed to working with someone new.
 Figuring out a communication flow, introducing them to other team members or project stakeholders, and setting expectations for how milestones will be delivered are important steps of the process that require time and effort.